-This is what makes the S1 Smart Sensor appealing to all water management teams.
+This is what makes the Smart Temperature Sensor appealing to all water management teams.
 It’s digital, wireless, over-the-air technology provides accurate readings everyday.
 Yes, this sensor operates for 24 hours a day.
 This is why it’s a cut above the rest.
 It’s innovation and technology at its finest.

 What is the point of having an accurate water sensor if it dies on your every hour or so?
 For argument’s sake, let’s say that you can easily change the battery to make the system running again.
 But, the problem with that is, it’s hard to notice when your system stops operating.

 Has it been out for hours, or just minutes?
 That period where your water chemistry goes unchecked is enough to cause imbalance.

 Fortunately, the Water Temperature Sensor has a battery power that lasts for over a decade.
 Thanks to its low consumption and battery-preserving features, you can rely on it for 10 years and more!

 You also want your sensor to have a wide area of coverage.
 With a 22-kilometer reach, the Wireless Water Temperature Sensor has an unparalleled range.

 In addition, the sensor is also linked to a mobile platform called L8log.
 It allows you to monitor your water temperature levels through your phone or computer!
 Whether near or far, you can use it to check your water at any time.

 Fourth, you want your water temperature system to have reliable hardware.
 Flimsy sensors won’t last through extreme conditions.
 The Water Temperature Sensor has a durable casing that can operate between -40 to 125 degrees Celsius.
 Hot or cold, it’s designed to withstand harsh temperature conditions.